NLP Submodalities - Change your Reality

 For now we’re going to work with two of the three main modalities, starting with visual, as that is, for most people, the easiest submodality to work with, and then we'll move on to the auditory modality.
 For an introduction to submodalities, read the article NLP Submodalities - what are they and how do you use them.
 If you managed fine with the content lesson then these exercises should be no problem.

-So here goes – remember a time when you were outside or a sunny day and were having a wonderful time.
+Firstly, remember a time when you were outside or a sunny day and were having a wonderful time.

-so you are not in the picture, but are seeing the scene as if through your own eyes - in other words Associated.
+I want you to concentrate on the image you make, and for this exercise, remember this memory as if you were there, so you are not in the picture, but are seeing the scene as if through your own eyes - in other words Associated.

 Concentrate and notice what feeling the memory evokes.